 VINEMONT, Ala. – A very special event for a very special person took place in Vinemont Saturday.
 The Vinemont Eagles Youth Football Association retired the late Christian Hart’s no. 5 jersey before Saturday’s youth games in front of an emotional home crowd.
 Christian, 12, was tragically killed in a boating accident on Smith Lake in May.

-The association decided to hold the ceremony based on several factors; it is a known fact that the highest honor for an athlete and their family is to have their jersey retired and is a sign of respect from the association and everyone involved.
+The association decided to hold the ceremony based on several factors; it is perhaps the highest honor for an athlete and his or her family to have his or her jersey retired and is a sign of respect from the association and everyone involved.

-As I mentioned, the Christian’s jersey was retired not only for his athletic accomplishments, but also the young man he was in everyday life.
+Christian’s jersey was retired not only for his athletic accomplishments, but also the young man he was in everyday life.
 So, I felt since I shared that story about one of his many athletic accomplishments, it’s only fitting to share one that showed what a caring person he was.
 Christian was attending a birthday party, and everyone was getting ready to go shoot airsoft guns.
-They were short one player and the birthday boy told everyone else he would just referee but Christian told him no. He said it was his party, so he was going to have fun with everyone else.
+They were short one player and the birthday boy told everyone else he would just referee, but Christian told him no. He said it was his party, so he was going to have fun with everyone else.
 Christian volunteered to sit out just to let everyone else be involved and not feel left out.
 That says a lot about someone’s character, especially for a child.

 Christian Hart will never be forgotten and will always be an Eagle in the hearts of many.

-“Good men must die, but death will never kill their name” – Unknown author.
+“Good men must die, but death will never kill their name.” – Unknown author

 Copyright 2019 Humble Roots, LLC.
 All Rights Reserved.